ZazerConer/TV_CHANNEL_HTML/README.md

-## Free channel TV with html video player
+## Free TV channels with html video player

 Link the file.html to the cdn for publishing.